Please upload all relevant files for quick & complete assistance.

 It is equally crucial that your speech emphasizes the holiness and worth of what you are discussing in addition to highlighting the principles you revere and want to impart.

-Delivering a positive message is a must bring out the bright moments.
+Delivering a positive message is a must to bring out the bright moments.
 Of course, an overly enthusiastic discourse can look unnatural, naive, or boring, so it is important to compromise wisely on this aspect.

 So, what you can do for such tactics is talk about how the person always challenges the obstacles and brings the best results.
 You can also talk about which qualities of the person felt fearless and how it can set a hope of positivity for the slides to never fear obstacles.